surftemp/eo-pipelines/README.md

       require_version: "0.0.5"
 ```

+### per-stage version numbers

-* Each pipeline stage is assigned its own version string.
+Each pipeline stage is assigned its own version string.
 Whenever one of these is increased, the eo_pipelines version should also be increased.

 For an example of the pipeline stage versioning: